Munich massacre: Israeli response

 On 21 July 1973, in the Lillehammer affair, a team of Mossad agents mistakenly killed Ahmed Bouchiki, a Moroccan man unrelated to the Munich attack, in Lillehammer, Norway, after an informant mistakenly said Bouchiki was Ali Hassan Salameh, the head of Force 17 and a Black September operative.
 Five Mossad agents, including two women, were captured by the Norwegian authorities, while others managed to slip away.
-The five were convicted of the killing and imprisoned, but were released and returned to Israel in 1975.
-Mossad later found Ali Hassan Salameh in Beirut and killed him on 22 January 1979 with a remote-controlled car bomb.
+The five were convicted of the killing and imprisoned but were released and returned to Israel in 1975.
+Mossad later found Ali Hassan Salameh in Beirut and killed him on 22 January 1979, with a remote-controlled car bomb.
 The attack killed four passersby and injured 18 others.
-According to CIA officer Duane "Dewey" Claridge, chief of operations of the CIA Near East Division from 1975 to 1978, in mid-1976, Salameh offered Americans assistance and protection with Arafat's blessings during the American embassy pull-out from Beirut during the down-spiraling chaos of the Lebanese Civil War.
+According to CIA officer Duane "Dewey" Claridge, chief of operations of the CIA Near East Division from 1975 to 1978, in mid-1976, Salameh offered Americans assistance and protection with Arafat's blessings during the American embassy pull-out from Beirut during the Lebanese Civil War.
 There was a general feeling that Americans could be trusted.
-However, the scene of cooperation came to an end abruptly after the assassination of Salameh.
+However, the cooperation ended abruptly after the assassination of Salameh.
 Americans were generally blamed as Israel's principal benefactors.

 Simon Reeve writes that the Israeli operations continued for more than twenty years.
 He details the assassination in Paris in 1992 of Atef Bseiso, the PLO's head of intelligence, and says that an Israeli general confirmed there was a link back to Munich.
 Reeve also writes that while Israeli officials have stated Operation Wrath of God was intended to exact vengeance for the families of the athletes killed in Munich, "few relatives wanted such a violent reckoning with the Palestinians."
 Reeve states the families were instead desperate to know the truth of the events surrounding the Munich massacre.
 Reeve outlines what he sees as a lengthy cover-up by German authorities to hide the truth.
 After a lengthy court fight, in 2004 the families of the Munich victims reached a settlement of €3 million with the German government.